onqtam/headjack/docs/why/10_COOPERATION.md

 > "Societies need rules that make no sense for individuals.
 For example, it makes no difference whether a single car drives on the left or on the right.
 But it makes all the difference when there are many cars!" - [Marvin Minsky](https://www.azquotes.com/quote/699378)

+> "We’re going towards a world where individuals relinquish freedom for the good of society, but do so in a decentralized way: we create the rules and enforce them together." - [Society Is a Brain, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/society-is-a-brain?r=36xnz&utm_campaign=post&utm_medium=web#:~:text=we%E2%80%99re%20going%20towards%20a%20world%20where%20individuals%20relinquish%20freedom%20for%20the%20good%20of%20society%2C%20but%20do%20so%20in%20a%20decentralized%20way%3A%20we%20create%20the%20rules%20and%20enforce%20them%20together.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Common knowledge
 ██████████████████████████████████████████████████████████████████